wp-plugins/hints/readme.txt

 Stable tag: 1.a
 License: GPLv2 or later

 Provide a better user experience for you users, when they read your posts.
 Reduce the number outgoing, non-essential links.
-[More about Hints](https://sojourner.co/blog/code/wp-plugin-hints.html).

 == Description ==